K1ranBal/Data-Science-Project-NEOs-and-Global-Temperature/README.md

 # Portfolio Link: https://kb-datascience.github.io/KB.github.io/

 # Research Question
-Are changes in global temperatures correlated with historical near-earth-object (NEO) impacts.
-Is there a relationship between the two?
+Are changes in global temperatures correlated with historical near-earth-object (NEO) impacts, is there a relationship between the two?

 # Exec Summary
 This research explores whether there is a relationship between NEOs and global temperature changes by using statistical methods; correlation, K-means and regression to analyse historic NEO characteristics and temperature reports.
 Initially no strong linear correlations were found which led to clustering NEOs based on characteristics; magnitude and distance from Earth, by using K-means.
 Although successful clustering was applied, the regression model produced a weak relationship, R2 = 0.17.
 Results suggest NEOs do not have a significant influence on climate changes, however further analysis can be conducted to improve the data, shedding more light on climate change and extraterrestrial influencers.